cefleet/cefleet-teaching-notes/Programming-102/6-functions.md

 - Exercises

 ## Terms
-- *Function* - `A function is a self contained peice of code that preforms repeatable tasks without having to be re-written.`
+- *Function* - `A function is a self contained piece of code that preforms repeatable tasks without having to be re-written.`

 ## Creating a function
 - ```python